billwang7599/SE101_BWWB/README.md

 - "Small Breadboard"
 - *possibly: 60V Transistor, 10k Ohm Resistor*

 First, we establish a connection to the Arduino Uno from the laptop.
 Afterwards, we attatch the Arduino to the breadboard so that it can interact with the pump, motor, and sensor.
-This way, we can get data from the soil and the system can act accordingly.
+This way, we can get data from the soil and the system can act accordingly (dispenses water if needed; continues until desired soil moisture level is reached).

 ![Circuit Image](https://github.com/billwang7599/SE101_BWWB/blob/main/info/Circuit.png)